hivemq/ui-library/README.md

 | ---------------- | -------------------------------------------------- | ------- |
 | `pnpm storybook` | Boot up the development environment to view the UI |         |
 | `pnpm test:unit` | Run all project unit tests                         |         |

+## Contributing

+If you want to contribute to the HiveMQ Extension SDK, see the [contribution guidelines](CONTRIBUTING.md).

+## License

+The HiveMQ UI Library is licensed under the `APACHE LICENSE, VERSION 2.0`.
+A copy of the license can be found [here](LICENSE).